mathsaey/advent_of_code_utils/README.md

 aoc 2020, 1 do
   def p1(input) do
+    input
   end

   def p2(input) do
+    input
   end
 end
 ```

 While solving your challenge, you can use the `AOC.IEx.p1e/1` and
 `AOC.IEx.p2e/1` helpers in `iex` to test your solution so far with the example
-input.
-Once ready, you can use `AOC.IEx.p1i/1` and `AOC.IEx.p2i/1` to run your
+input(s).
+Once ready, you can use `AOC.IEx.p1i/1` and `AOC.IEx.p2i/1` to run
-solution on your puzzle input.
+your solution on your puzzle input.

 The project also optionally supports automatically recompiling your mix project
 when using the aforementioned helpers, timing your solutions, and boilerplate